Please login first

 Acute and Chronic Heart Failure: Pathophysiology and New Therapeutic Developments

-To celebrate the success of the recent special issue related to the topic “Acute and Chronic Heart Failure: Pathophysiology and New Therapeutic Development”, Biomedicines welcome everyone to join our webinar.
-This webinar invites researchers who work studying mechanisms, pathophysiology and treatments of acute and chronic heart failure, particularly those researchers who published manuscripts in the special issue to participate.
-Although the important progress on prevention and treatment of heart failure, this is yet the most prevalent cause of hospitalization in subjects over 65 years.
-Knowledge about heart failure is evolving rapidly, therefore this webinar will provide us the opportunity to learn about the current research on this important topic.
+To celebrate the success of the recent Special Issue entitled “Acute and Chronic Heart Failure: Pathophysiology and New Therapeutic Developments”, Biomedicines welcomes everyone to join our Webinar on March 12th, 2026.
+This webinar is relevant to all researchers who study the mechanisms, pathophysiology, and treatments of acute and chronic heart failure, particularly those who have published manuscripts in this Special Issue.
+Although there has been important progress in the prevention and treatment of heart failure, it is still the most prevalent cause of hospitalization in subjects over 65 years of age.
+Knowledge about heart failure is evolving rapidly, and this webinar will provide us with the opportunity to learn more about the current research on this important topic.

 Date: 12 March 2026